ibrahmkocaa/passo-scraping/README.md

-# ⚽ Passo Football Match Bot Scraper
+# ⚽ Passo Football Match Scraper

 This project is a desktop-based automation application that scrapes football events from **Passo.com.tr**, lists them in a table, and fetches detailed information (venue, date, ticket categories) for selected matches.